deepakkandpal2796/deepakkandpal2796/README.md

 ### Hi there 👋 I am Deepak Kandpal.

-## I am a Web Developer and freelancer.
+## I am a Web Developer and Designer.

 - 🔭 I’m currently working as a freelancer.
 - 🌱 I’m currently learning ... javascript frameworks.